 I’m now a writing instructor at the Writers Studio in Tucson, Arizona and I’ll be teaching an 8-week introductory workshop in fiction, poetry, and creative nonfiction beginning Saturday, April 20th!

 📚 I participated in a fantastic craft class today with Alice Hatcher, author of The Wonder That Was Ours.
 She was interviewed by Reneé Bibby, Director of the Writers Studio Tucson, and local students in the Master and Advanced workshops.

 Last Friday, two other writers and I from the Writers Studio Tucson had the singular opportunity to read our fiction and poetry that we wrote in response to a spooky prompt by guest judge Ted McLoof for the third annual "Write-to-Read" contest: "Three people wake up in a room.
 They have no idea how they … Continue reading Appearance Wrap-Up: “Room: A Literary Reading” at Antigone Books

 It occurs to me that I haven't written much about The Writers Studio workshops I've been attending regularly for the past year.
 It has been such a positive experience that I think I have been trying to keep it all to myself.
 No more.
-This is the real deal and writers no matter what their level of craft may find The Writers Studio helpful.